-Ensuring we meet our nutritional needs daily can be a tough but important task.
-Proper nutrition can improve both our physical and mental health.
-A good diet is balanced, nutritious, and filled with a variety of foods.
-Finding the right balance of vitamins, minerals, and nutrients for yourself is an individual journey that will take time, but it’s worth the rewards.
-So, what exactly is good nutrition and how do we meet our nutritional needs?
+Ensuring we meet our daily nutritional needs can be challenging yet gratifying in its own way.
+Proper nutrition can improve both our physical and mental health, and a good diet should be balanced, nutritious, and filled with a variety of foods.
+Finding the right balance of vitamins, minerals, and nutrients for yourself is an individualistic journey that may take time.
+But, in order for us to embark on this journey, it’s imperative that we know what’s the basis of proper nutrition and how we can meet our daily needs.

 According to the U.S. Department of Health and Human Services and the U.S. Department of Agriculture, setting a healthy nutritional foundation means figuring out your caloric needs and making healthier choices throughout your life.
 While everyone has their own individual needs, there are a few key categories to consider when it comes to your diet: